Pictured recipe: One-Pan Chicken Parmesan Pasta

 When you start tuning in to how food tastes and how your body feels when you eat, then you’ll also start noticing that some foods make you feel better than others.
 That doesn’t mean you have to give up bad foods, says Tribole—quite the opposite.
 You should strive for foods that taste good to you and, in your overall diet, get in foods that are also healthy for you (and therefore make your body feel good).

-Must-Read: 10 Secrets of Clean Eating
+Must-Read: 7 Tips for Clean Eating